 3 Days in Savannah, Georgia

-Fall is the best time to visit if you are looking to take part in seasonal Halloween related fun.
+- Fall is the best time to visit if you are looking to take part in seasonal Halloween related fun.
 Also, this is the best time of the year weather-wise.
+Fall temps are in the mid-upper 70’s on average (better than 90’s!).

-The airport is about 15 miles from the historic district.
-A lyft/taxi will cost somewhere in the range of $30.
+- The airport is about 15 miles from the historic district.
+A lyft will cost somewhere in the range of $30.
 If driving, most hotels have lots.
-The East Bay parking rate is $16 a day.
+The East Bay parking rate is $35 a day.

-Do not overplan.
-It’s always better to have extra time then spending the entirety of your trip rushing around.
+- Do not overplan.
+It’s always better to have extra time then spend the entirety of your trip rushing around.

 Day 1